mcnichol/pks-workshop-application/README.md

 What you download is the executable.
 After downloading, rename the file to `kubectl`, move it to where you like and make sure it's in your path.

-For reference, here are some other ways to install, https://kubernetes.io/docs/tasks/tools/install-kubectl
+#### Alternatively
+You can leverage the pks-cli and kubectl-cli that are in the `bin/` folder of this repository.

 ### 2. Cluster Access and Validation
 #### Get Cluster Credentials
 You will need to retrieve the cluster credentials from PKS.
 First login using the the PKS credentials that were provided to you for this lab exercise.

 <pre>
-pks login -a api.pks.cfrocket.com -u USERNAME -p PASSWORD -k
+  pks login -a api.$MY_USER.pks.mcnichol.rocks -u $MY_USER -p password -k
 </pre>

 Now you can retrive your Kubernetes cluster credentials.
 Please use the cluster name that was provided to you for this lab exercise.

 <pre>
-pks get-credentials CLUSTER-NAME
+  pks get-credentials $MY_USER-cluster
 </pre>

 #### Validating your Cluster